dmwm/CMSKubernetes/kubernetes/rucio/README.md

 # Accessing the existing kubernetes clusters

-The instructions below are for a fresh setup of a new kubernetes cluster.
 Most people will only need to access an existing cluster to view logs, change configs, etc.
-This is much simpler:
+For development clusters, these are in the CMSRucio Openstack project space, so one can generate a copy if one does not have it.

     ssh lxplus-cloud.cern.ch

-    mkdir [directory to hold cluster files]
-    cd [directory to hold cluster files]
-    `openstack coe cluster config  --os-project-name CMSRucio [cluster name, eg. cmsruciodev1]`
+    mkdir [directory to hold cluster config file] cd [directory to hold cluster config file] `openstack coe cluster config  --os-project-name CMSRucio [cluster name, eg. cmsruciodev1]`

 even that is only needed the first time one accesses a particular cluster.
 On subsequent logins, just

     ssh lxplus-cloud.cern.ch

-    export KUBECONFIG=[directory to hold cluster files]/config
+    export KUBECONFIG=[directory made above]/config

+For integration and production clusters, these are made by the CMSWeb Cat-A.
+You need to be given the correct config file and it must be kept safe (not readable by anyone other than you.)

+    export KUBECONFIG=/path/to/cluster/config

 You can now issue all kubectl commands mentioned below as well as run the upgrade scripts.

-# First time setup
+# Creating your own cluster (most should skip this section)

 ## OpenStack project

-You need to request a personal OpenStack project in which to install your kubernetes cluster.
+You need to request a personal OpenStack project in which to install your kubernetes cluster or get access to the CMSRucio project space.
 You might also want to request a quota for "Shares" in the "Geneva CephFS Testing" type for persistent data storage.
 This is used right now by Graphite.

 ## Setup a new cluster in the CMSRucio project:

 Begin by logging into the CERN cloud infrastructure `slogin lxplus7-cloud.cern.ch`.
-Edit `CMSKubernetes/kubernetes/rucio/create_cluster.sh` for the correct name and size.
-This script has the current recommened openstack parameters for the cluster.
-You can determine all current labels with `openstack --os-project-name CMSRucio coe cluster template show [template]`

-    cd CMSKubernetes/kubernetes/rucio/
+    export OS_PROJECT_NAME=CMSRucio

+Get the latest copy of `https://github.com/dmwm/CMSKubernetes/blob/master/kubernetes/cmsweb/scripts/create_templates_dev.sh` edit and run as needed to create a template used for your cluster.
+Then create a cluster with a command like:

-    openstack coe cluster delete --os-project-name CMSRucio  cmsruciotest ./create_cluster.sh
+    openstack coe cluster create  --os-project-name CMSRucio --keypair lxplus --cluster-template TEMPLATE --master-count 1 --node-count NUMBER CLUSTER_NAME

 If you are creating your own project for development, please omit `--os-project-name CMSRucio`.
 This will create a kubernetes cluster in your own openstack space rather than the central group space.
-CMSRucio is a project space CERN has set up for us to contain our production and testbed servers.
+CMSRucio is a project space CERN has set up for us to contain our testbed servers.

 ### If setting up a new/changed cluster: